 Next, you need to consider that bigger units have higher share value; the higher your unit’s Gross Floor Area (GFA), the more you pay for quarterly maintenance.
 The difference can be as high as $150 a month even in some mass market condos (it’s even more pronounced in luxury or central region units, where maintenance fees are steeper).

 Finally, I don’t need to explain that smaller units are cheaper to renovate and upkeep do I?

-Whether they’re lifelong singles, empty-nesters, or young families, few home buyers are looking for single room units.
+Whether they’re lifelong singles, empty-nesters, or young families, few home buyers are looking for single bedroom units.

-For example, consider empty-nesters who have just sold off their four-room flat, because the children have all moved out: they might be willing to upgrade to a condo that’s slightly smaller than their old flat; but jumping from five-room to a one-room condo is way too drastic (pool and BBQ pit or not).
+For example, consider empty-nesters who have just sold off their four-bedroom flat, because the children have all moved out: they might be willing to upgrade to a condo that’s slightly smaller than their old flat; but jumping from five-bedroom to a one-bedroom condo is way too drastic (pool and BBQ pit or not).

 Here’s a typical example: a young Singaporean buys a small condo unit while still living with her parents.
 She rents out the condo for rental income, to offset the costs.